A guide to have a planned approach to digital marketing (beyond random posts and ads).

 - Return on Investment (ROI) – what’s worth your continued effort.

 Use dashboards provided by Google Data Studio or HubSpot to track visually.
-Read how we measure marketing ROI.

 6. Scale without breaking